thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 After shutting down the SVIs on SW1, SW2 did not become the STP root as expected -- SW5 assumed the root role instead.
 This highlights that Layer 2 (RSTP) and Layer 3 (HSRP) are not directly correlated, though they still influence overall traffic flow.

 Design Adjustment:
-For this lab, SW1 and SW2 are intended to act as both STP roots and HSRP gateways to maintain alignment between Layer 2 and Layer 3 paths.
+SW1 and SW2 are intended to act as both STP roots and HSRP gateways to maintain alignment between Layer 2 and Layer 3 paths.

 Solution:
 Manually configure RSTP bridge priorities on SW1 and SW2 to control root bridge election and align the topology with the intended design.

-Note: This is a global spanning-tree configuration, not an SVI-level command.

 SW1 & SW2 respectively:
 ```